raf2k07/kanban-app/README.md

 ## 🐛 Known Issues

 - Users can do everything outside of moving cards on mobile - A custom implementation of the `MouseSensor` class for `dnd-kit` had to be used, which meant that the touch-supported built-in class could not be used.
+(FIXED - A rudimentary column selector has been implemented in the item dialog)
 - There is a strange issue with the built-in collision detection on `dnd-kit` wherein high resolution screens mess with it.
 If you are unable to move cards to empty containers, consider resizing the browser window (this really isn't ideal but I ran out of time before I could write a custom implementation of the collision detection) (FIXED)
 - Adding a card to the end of a populated container _sometimes_ gets placed in the second last slot (FIXED)